danme-l/danme-l/README.md

 I am a Data Scientist and (aspiring/hobbyist) Full Stack Dev, currently working in the Canada Revenue Agency's Business Intelligence, Research and Analytics Division (BIRAD) - Applied Predictive Analytics Section (APAS).

+I now have a personal website!
+Find it [here](https://dmeleras.onrender.com/).
+There's a database, Flask back end, and React Front end deployed to [Render](https://render.com/).
+More to come!

 ---